 When saving up to buy a car don’t just calculate the cost of the car, there are several other payments that you will have to make.
 These include interest rate (in the event of a loan), extra features, car insurance, and registration.
 Include these in the total saving you are going to make, and you will make a much more cost-effective purchase than otherwise.

 6. Negotiate with smarts

 This is a simple tip but one that needs a lot of stress.
 People have a tendency to think that there is not a lot of room for negotiating for a big purchase like a car, but they’re actually is.
 This room for negotiation is best exploited if you are aware of what to look for in a car.
-You can check for the paint job, the interior condition, rims, etc. The conditions of some of these key areas of the car are a determining factor in how much the cost of a car is negotiable.
+You can check for the paint job, the interior condition, rims, etc. If the car has had a ceramic paint protection coating applied previously, this is a good sign.
+The conditions of some of these key areas of the car are a determining factor in how much the cost of a car is negotiable.
 The mindset to adopt is that everything isn’t always as good as it seems.
 Be ready to scrutinize.

 7. Read the fine print carefully